Farkas' lemma: Further implications

 Common applications of Farkas' lemma include proving the strong duality theorem associated with linear programming and the Karush–Kuhn–Tucker conditions.
 An extension of Farkas' lemma can be used to analyze the strong duality conditions for and construct the dual of a semidefinite program.
 It is sufficient to prove the existence of the Karush–Kuhn–Tucker conditions using the Fredholm alternative but for the condition to be necessary, one must apply von Neumann's minimax theorem to show the equations derived by Cauchy are not violated.

+This is used for Dill's Reluplex method for verifying deep neural networks.